Capital Centre (Landover, Maryland): Concerts

+Red Hot Chili Peppers on February 14, 1996, performed their only show in the area with then guitarist Dave Navarro at USAir Arena during their One Hot Minute.
+The show also marked the only time the band played the venue and it was also their biggest show ever in the area at that point having played smaller venues on previous tour stops.
+The show was originally scheduled for December 10, 1995 but was postponed due to drummer Chad Smith injuring his arm.
+The Rentals and Silverchair opened the show.

+The Smashing Pumpkins played their last concert with late touring keyboardist Jonathan Melvoin at the arena on July 10, 1996, two days before Melvoin's death.
+Drummer Jimmy Chamberlin also played his last show for two years with the band as he was fired following Melvoin's death due to his own drug problems.

-The final concert at the venue was an Aerosmith performance on January 3, 1998, as part of their Nine Lives Tour.
+The final concert at the venue was an Aerosmith performance on January 3, 1998, as part of the Nine Lives Tour.
 The band had previously performed twelve times at the venue in 1975, 1976, 1977, 1978, 1980, 1983, 1986, 1987, 1989, 1990, 1993, and 1994.

 Other events

-Other events there included monster truck shows, Arenacross shows, and tractor pulls shows.
+Other events there included monster truck shows, Arenacross shows, and tractor pulling shows.

 The arena also hosted family-friendly events, such as the Harlem Globetrotters and Ice Capades.
 In the late 1970s, the arena hosted a circus named Circus America, which was created by Abe Pollin to compete with Feld Entertainment's Ringling Bros. and Barnum & Bailey Circus.

 Numerous graduation ceremonies for high schools in Prince George's County were also hosted here.

 On January 21, 1985, the arena hosted inaugural festivities celebrating President Ronald Reagan's second inauguration.
 Reagan, Vice President George H. W. Bush, and their wives attended.
-Bitterly cold weather had forced the cancellation of the previous day's inaugural parade in Washington, D.C.
+Bitterly cold weather had forced the cancellation of the day's inaugural parade in Washington, D.C.
 As a result, the alternative indoor event at the Capital Centre afforded the parade's expected participants—including an estimated 9,000 students—an opportunity to perform for the president.

+On January 19, 1993, a cast including Michael Jackson, Barbra Streisand, Elton John, the Alvin Ailey Dance Troupe, comedians Chevy Chase and Bill Cosby, and actors Jack Lemmon and James Earl Jones, performed at the 42nd Presidential Inaugural Gala in Bill Clinton's honor.
+A specially re-formed Fleetwood Mac performed "Don't Stop", Clinton's campaign song.

 Demolition

-The Capital Centre arena was imploded on December 15, 2002, by Controlled Demolition, Inc..
-It was replaced by The Boulevard at the Capital Centre, a town center-style shopping mall that opened in Landover in 2003, which was also demolished July 2019 to make way for Carillon, a new lifestyle-oriented mixed-use development on the same site.
+The Capital Centre arena was imploded on December 15, 2002, by Controlled Demolition, Inc. It was replaced by The Boulevard at the Capital Centre, a town center-style shopping mall that opened in Landover in 2003, which was also demolished July 2019 to make way for Carillon, a new lifestyle-oriented mixed-use development on the same site.